whitneyburton/portfolios/students/1603/marcella-wigg/20160428-marcella-wigg-m1.md

 * Use of enumerators decent; usually chose right one, but there were a few places where you could have chosen better.
 * Good breakdown into logical components.

+**Scores**
-1. Functional Expectations: 3
+* Functional Expectations: 3
-2. Test-Driven Development: 3
+* Test-Driven Development: 3
-3. Encapsulation / Breaking Logic into Components: 4
+* Encapsulation / Breaking Logic into Components: 4
-4. Fundamental Ruby & Style: 3
+* Fundamental Ruby & Style: 3
-5. Enumerable & Collections: 3
+* Enumerable & Collections: 3

 ## Team